-In September 2007, the installation submitted a declaration of self-conformance to HQMC documenting that the installation has met the HQMC EMS conformance criteria by the 31 December 2007 deadline.
+In May 2007, the installation participated in the HQMC external ECE EMS audit.
+The installation received zero major non-conformances and only seven minor non-conformances.
+In September 2007, the installation submitted a declaration of self-conformance to HQMC documenting that the installation had met the HQMC EMS conformance criteria by the 31 December 2007 deadline.